top of page

 🛠️ The Approach

-To make the visuals dynamic, I flew:
+To ensure the visuals remained dynamic, I used various techniques while flying:

-• Top-down patterns to show scale
+• Top-down patterns to illustrate scale

-• Low glides through the benches
+• Low glides through the benches for intimate perspectives

 🎯 The Result

-• Was featured in a regional art publication
+• Featuring in a regional art publication

 Here's a look at the final edit:👉 Watch the Red Rocks Installation Video